llambdaa/bash-tutorial-se/README.md

 something I have struggled with when learning bash myself.

 ## Prerequisites
-You should have a working Unix system (MacOS, GNU/Linux[e.g. Ubuntu]) in order to participate during the presentation session.
+You should have a working Unix system (macOS, GNU/Linux[e.g. Ubuntu]) in order to participate during the presentation session.
 If you don't have one, you can set one up for free using a Virtual Machine (VM).

-There are many different VMs, e.g. [Virtual Box](https://www.virtualbox.org/).
+There are many VMs, e.g. [Virtual Box](https://www.virtualbox.org/).
 Similarly, there are many good [tutorials](https://www.youtube.com/watch?v=x5MhydijWmc) on how to set up your system.
 Most likely, you would want to install a GNU/Linux distribution.
-For the purpose of the talk, the exact type doesn't matter - </br> but I would recommend [Ubuntu 21.10](https://releases.ubuntu.com/21.10/), since it is easy to install and I can verify that it works.
+For the purpose of the talk, the exact type doesn't matter - </br> but I would recommend [Ubuntu 21.10](https://releases.ubuntu.com/21.10/), since it is easy to install, and I can verify that it works.

 ## Cheat Sheets